What sets a Vision Zero City apart?

 Helping cities implement their Vision Zero programs.

-We’ve worked with the cities of San Francisco, Los Angeles, and Sacramento to help them plan and implement their Vision Zero programs.
+We’ve worked with the cities below to help them plan and implement their Vision Zero programs.
 We led a robust, data-driven effort to identify the leading causes of traffic injuries and match efficient and cost-effective engineering countermeasures to address the safety challenges.
 We also facilitated a scenario planning process with multi-agency stakeholders to develop a prioritized list of Vision Zero projects.
+See more about each of our projects below.

 Pedestrian Safety Prioritization: To meet the goal of eliminating pedestrian fatalities by 2024, set forth in San Francisco’s citywide Vision Zero initiative, Fehr & Peers helped complete a robust, data-driven process to define and prioritize a set of cost-effective pedestrian safety improvement projects.